Jarib13/radiation-snare/README.md

 ## Download

-There is a link to releases on the left side of this page.
+There is a link to releases on the right side of this page.
 - For windows, download radiation-snare.exe
 - For linux, download radiation-snare